yahu1031/FlutterBot/README.md

 Copyright © 2020 [minnu](https://github.com/yahu1031).<br />
 This project is [MIT](https://github.com/yahu1031/FlutterBot/blob/main/LICENSE) licensed.

-## Deprecations - ##

-All commands has been deprecated as `!command`. `command!` will be no longer used.

 ## New commands + ##

-1) `!java install` - This command will provide you the java installation links.
+1) Mentioning Bot will give you the information about what commands we have.

-2) `!flutterfire Package` - This command will provide you the firebase docs you are searching for.
-> **Eg:**
-* !flutterfire docs
-* !flutterfire analytics,
-* !flutterfire auth,
-* !flutterfire firestore,
-* !flutterfire functions,
-* !flutterfire messaging,
-* !flutterfire storage,
-* !flutterfire crashlytics,
+2) Help argument for every command has been added.

+## Hidden ##

+Three commands has been hidden from the commands available.
-* !flutterfire database,
+  * `!ask USER_ID`
-* !flutterfire remote - config,
-* !flutterfire core
+  * `!code MENTION_USER`
-* !flutterfire performance.
+  * `!java install/jdk/jre`

 ### Add this bot to your guild ###

 Click on the bot to add this to your guild. [🤖](https://discord.com/api/oauth2/authorize?client_id=756127435065655336&permissions=8&scope=bot)

 **NOTE:** By default this bot has Administrator rights.
-Please do change then rights as you wish after adding it to your guild.
+Please do change the rights as you wish after adding it to your guild or use this [Permissions Calculator](https://discordapi.com/permissions.html) to calculate permissions and add your bot ID to generate a invite link.

+## What's-up on the next update ##

+Pub API documentaion for all [PUB packages](http://pub.dev/) and [Flutterfire](https://firebase.flutter.dev/) packages.

 ***